Eyitoyosi/beejanride-data-pipeline/README.md

 **intermediate** — business logic lives here.
 Joins, derived metrics, fraud flags, LTV calculations. `int_trips_enriched` is materialised as a table because four downstream models reference it.
 The other two are views.
 Nothing in this layer is meant to be queried directly.

-**marts** — uses star schema.
+**marts(core)** — uses star schema.
 Fact tables for trips and dimension tables for drivers, riders and cities.
 Incremental fact tables are partitioned by date.

 ---